Find top 1-on-1 online tutors for Coding, Math, Science, AP and 50+ subjects

 What are the Differences Between Mean and Median?

-Data and central tendencies
+Data and Central Tendencies

-Data is a collection of observation values in a survey or an experiment.
-In a data set usually, the frequency of the observations tends to have higher density towards the center, i.e., the frequency-observation graph peaks near the center.
+A data is a collection of observation values in a survey or an experiment.
+In a data usually the frequency of the observations tends to have higher density towards the center, i.e., the frequency-observation graph peaks near the center.
 Thus, we can assume the values near the center tend to give a lot of information about the data, and thus we define central tendencies.
+Central Tendencies are quantities about a data set that tell a certain central value of the data.
+Central Tendencies may or may not actually belong to the data set.

 Mean and Median

 Mean is defined as the average value of the observations in a data set, i.e., it represents the center of the data set values by the average of all the data points.
-There are 3 different types of mean in mathematics, Arithmetic mean, Geometric mean, and Harmonic mean, each corresponding to a different relation between the data points.
+There are 3 different types of mean in mathematics, Arithmetic mean, Geometric mean and Harmonic mean, each corresponding to a different relation between the data points.
+2 data points and their arithmetic mean form an arithmetic sequence, i.e., the difference between two consecutive terms have constant difference, similarly geometric mean forms a geometric sequence and harmonic mean forms a harmonic sequence.
+For the sake of simplicity and practicality we mainly focus on arithmetic mean in statistics.

 The arithmetic mean is defined as the average value.
 It is calculated by dividing the sum of all the observations by the total number of observations.

-The median is the middle term of all the observations arranged in ascending or descending order.
+Median is the middle term of all the observations arranged in ascending or descending order.

-How to find Mean and Median?
+How to Find Mean and Median

 Mean